-The Editor of a learned journal ‘Noise Theory and Practice’ is solely and independently responsible for deciding which of the articles submitted to the journal should be published.
+The editor of any journal published with us is solely and independently responsible for deciding which of the articles submitted to the journal should be published.
 The validation of the work in question and its importance to researchers and readers must always underwrite such decisions.
-The Editor may be guided by the policies of the ‘Noise Theory and Practice’ journal’s editorial board and constrained by such legal requirements as shall then be in force regarding libel, copyright infringement, and plagiarism.
-The editor may confer with other editors or reviewers in making this decision.

 3.2.
 Fair play

 3.2.1.
 An editor should evaluate manuscripts for their intellectual content without regard to race, gender, sexual orientation, religious belief, ethnic origin, citizenship, or political philosophy of the authors.
-The editorial policies of the journal should encourage transparency and complete, honest reporting, and the editor should ensure that peer reviewers and authors have a clear understanding of what is expected of them.
+The journal's editorial policies should encourage transparency and complete, honest reporting.
+The editor should ensure that peer reviewers and authors clearly understand their expectations.

-The editor and any editorial staff of ‘Noise Theory and Practice’ must not disclose any information about a submitted manuscript to anyone other than the corresponding author, reviewers, potential reviewers, other editorial advisers, and the publisher, as appropriate.
-Unless the journal is operating an open peer-review system and/or reviewers have agreed to disclose their names, the editor must protect reviewers’ identities.
+The editor and any editorial staff of any journal published under the umbrella of Sprin Publisher must not disclose any information about a submitted manuscript to anyone other than the corresponding author, reviewers, potential reviewers, other editorial advisers, and the publisher as appropriate.
+Unless the journal operates an open peer-review system and reviewers have agreed to disclose their names, the editor must protect reviewers' identities.

 3.4.
 Disclosure and Conflicts of interest

 3.4.1.
-Unpublished materials disclosed in a submitted manuscript must not be used in an editor’s research without the express written consent of the author.
+Unpublished materials disclosed in a submitted manuscript must not be used in an editor's research without the author's express written consent.
 Privileged information or ideas obtained through peer review must be kept confidential and not used for personal advantage.

 3.5.
 Vigilance over Published Record